jugglinmike/command-the-command-line/src/material/about-course/index.md

 downright confusing.
 We hope to help students understand the fundamentals so that they can begin to feel more comfortable:

-- working from a test-based command prompt
+- working from a text-based command prompt
 - using essential utility applications
 - composing custom scripts to automate work and solve problems
 - perform basic system administration tasks